FortneyMFG/AgOpenGPS-Nexus/Nexus SourceCode/src/Nexus.Plugin.Cli.Abstractions/README.md

 ## Getting started

-Install the package from the local artifacts feed or GitHub Packages and register your command modules in the plugin manifest:
+Install the package from the local artifacts feed or GitHub Packages and register your command handlers in the plugin manifest:

 ```bash
 # From your plugin project
  dotnet add package AgOpenGPS.Nexus.Plugin.Cli.Abstractions --version 0.1.*
 ```

-Implement the `ICommandModule` interface and use the provided `CommandModuleContext` to attach commands to the CLI host.
+Implement the `ICommandHandler` interface and use the provided `CommandContext` to attach command trees to the CLI host.
 For guidance on wiring adapters into plugin manifests, see `docs/plugins/CLIExtensions.md`.

 ## Local development